|"The Drummer Boy of Shiloh"|

 "There Will Come Soft Rains"

-Writing prompt, vocabulary, text of the story, close-reading notes, questions: lesson plans and teaching resources for the story.
+Writing prompt, vocabulary, text of the story, close-reading notes, questions: lesson plans and teaching resources.